-About one to two in 10 women will miscarry, most often in the first trimester (first 13 weeks of pregnancy).
+About two in 10 women will miscarry, most often in the first trimester (first 13 weeks of pregnancy).
 Miscarriage is a pregnancy loss in the first 20 weeks of pregnancy.
 From conception to the eighth week of pregnancy, the developing baby is called an embryo.
 After the eighth week of pregnancy, the baby is called a fetus.

 There are different types of miscarriage.
 These include:

 Threatened.
 Spotting or bleeding in the first trimester may or may not mean a miscarriage will occur.

 Complete.
 The embryo or fetus, placenta, and other tissues are passed with bleeding.